local-first-web/state/collections-notes.md

+﻿This is a placeholder PR to propose & discuss changes to the collections interface.

-﻿## Why do we have collections in the first place?
+### Why do we have collections in the first place?

 At first we were using a single Automerge document to store everything, and the API was very simple: You just figured out a JSON structure for your entire state and passed it in.
 So, for example: